 Aside from that, we still have to wait and see what voice ads will mean and be like.

 - Voice search is a method of using vocal commands to initialize queries on the internet with the help of voice recognition technologies.
 It was first introduced in 2010 by Google as Google Voice Search.

 - As the voice recognition technologies evolved, the big tech companies rolled out more efficient, voice-interactive digital assistants like Siri, Alexa, Google Assistant, and Cortana.

 - Cortana and Amazon’s Alexa will show results from Bing, while Google Assistant and Siri will show you results from Google’s search engine.

 - The voice search is still based on keywords.
-After you say the trigger phrase, the ASR will record the keyphrase, then the assistant will return the best answer according to your language, keywords, and context of the sentence, eventually reading it out loud through TTS.
+After you say the trigger phrase, the ASR will record the keyphrase, and then the assistant will return the best answer according to your language, keywords, and context of the sentence, eventually reading it out loud through TTS.

 - You can appear in voice searches if you enhance your web presence by implementing markup structured data or easy-to-use templates.
 Also, make sure you structure your content to respond to questions and optimize your ‘Google My Business’ and ‘Bing Places for Business’ listings.

 - The digital assistants have the ASR always activated but start recording only after the trigger phrase is said.